anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-04-register-assets-into-zones.md

 <hr>

 ### 2.5.
-Register empty bucket, as asset into Curated Zone: oda-consumption-zone
+Register empty bucket, as asset into Curated Zone: oda-product-zone

 #### 2.5.1.
 Assets to be registered

-There are not objects to be registered into the Dataplex Raw Zone called oda-consumption-zone.
+There are not objects to be registered into the Dataplex curated Zone called oda-product-zone.
 The asset is the GCS bucket located at -<br>
 GCS Path: gs://product-data-PROJECT_NBR<br>